 Character & Fitness

-1. If you already have fingerprint clearance, fill out the Pre-Residency Clearance Application.
+• Complete the Pre-Residency Clearance Application (Instructions) in the OSPI eCertification website.
 Follow these instructions carefully!
-ECert is not an intuitive system.
 You cannot start the process, save it, and come back to it later.
+Note:

-• Any reportable incidents must be fully disclosed and documentation provided as soon as possible.
+• Any reportable incidents ("Yes" answers) must be fully disclosed and documentation provided as soon as possible.
 Documentation can be collected and uploaded after you've completed the Pre-Residency Clearance application.

 • The Pre-Residency Clearance is valid for two years, however, if your answer to any question on this webform changes notify the Woodring Certification Office immediately.